Study options

 Tuition fees and scholarships

-Aalto University’s tuition fee for bachelor’s programmes taught in English is 12 000 euros per academic year.
-Tuition fees apply to citizens of countries other than those of the European Union (EU), the European Economic Area (EEA) or Switzerland.
+The tuition fee for this programme is 12 000 euros per academic year.
+Citizens of European Union (EU), the European Economic Area (EEA) or Switzerland do not pay tuition fees.
+Citizens of other countries must pay tuition fees.

 More information on tuition fees and scholarships at Aalto University is available at the Scholarships and Tuition Fees webpage.